S-rimsha/S-rimsha/README.md

   <strong>Keep learning.
 Keep building.</strong>
 </p>

 ---

-## 🏁 Conclusion
+## 🌟 Conclusion

-I’m not just learning to code
+Every line of code I write is a step forward
-I’m learning to build impactful applications,
+not just in skill, but in confidence.

-solve real-world problems, and grow as a developer.
+Still learning, still growing,

-Focused.
-Learning.
-Improving every day.
+and enjoying the process along the way ✨

 <p align="center">
   <strong>Build.
 Learn.
 Grow.</strong>